pmean/build-website/text/05/StratifiedCoxRegression.md

 show unusual patterns, such as one clinic having very high early mortality, but the second clinic eventually catching up?

-There\'s no easy answer to this question, but remember that just because you used a stratified sample, that does not mean that your strata have to be accounted for in a particular way.
+There's no easy answer to this question, but remember that just because you used a stratified sample, that does not mean that your strata have to be accounted for in a particular way.
 Think hard about including clinics as a fixed effect or as a random effect as an alternative.

 The other thing to keep in mind is that there are probably several approaches to your data set that would be easy to defend in a peer-reviewed publication.
-Choose a reasonable approach, and don\'t worry so much about the choices you didn\'t make.
-If a peer-reviewer tells you to use a different model, that\'s actually good news.
-When the reviewers start nitpicking your model and don\'t mention bigger issues, you are probably only one step away from publishing.
+Choose a reasonable approach, and don't worry so much about the choices you didn't make.
+If a peer-reviewer tells you to use a different model, that's actually good news.
+When the reviewers start nitpicking your model and don't mention bigger issues, you are probably only one step away from publishing.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Survival analysis](../category/SurvivalAnalysis.html).